morty-faas/morty-faas.github.io/pages/contribute.md

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, committing your changes, and getting your PR merged.

-If you are lost at any point, don't hesitate to file an issue on [GitHub](https://github.com/morty-faas/morty-faas.github.io/issues/new?assignees=&labels=question&template=question.yml&title=%5BQUESTION%5D%3A+) !
+If you are lost at any point, don't hesitate to file an issue on [GitHub](https://github.com/morty-faas/morty) !

+## Project Roadmap

+You can find the project roadmap on the [GitHub project](https://github.com/orgs/morty-faas/projects/1).

+## Community

+All the discussions related to the project must be done through the [organization discussion](https://github.com/orgs/morty-faas/discussions).
+Don't forget to review the project [code of conduct](https://github.com/morty-faas/morty/blob/main/CODE_OF_CONDUCT.md).

 ## Getting started

-### Create a new issue
+### Select an issue to work on

+First, you can explore the issues present in the different projects of the [morty-faas](https://github.com/morty-faas) organization.
+If you are interested by an issue, add a comment on it by tagging the `@morty-faas/core` team.
+This avoid conflicts between multiple development on the same issue.

-First, you have to create an issue in the right component.
-Depending on what changes you want to bring, multiple components can be impacted.
-In your issue, please be as precise as possible to allow other contributors to understand what you will implement / fix.
-It will make it easier for other developers if you need help or if your issue does not make sense.
+If your issue is not listed in any of the repositories, you can create an issue in the good repository.
+In your issue, please give a detailed description to allow other maintainers and other contributors to understand the subject and the implications of your request.

 > See [GitHub - Creating an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).